emilywritescode/hackru/outreach.md

 For the student center TVs, email **scsignage@echo.rutgers.edu** and include the graphic and a date range of when the graphic should be up on the TVs (ASAP through one day after the event is what I did).
 Bump if they don't respond within a week.

 # Other Hackathons
-Easy way to reach students from other schools is to reach out to the hackathon organizations For Spring 2020, we came up with an [outreach doc](https://docs.google.com/document/d/1_ga16VJU6mGfgy5lk-fr60p_i-I7yzoGHD8tGWECeqo) that includes our main blurb, graphics, and sample copy-paste texts for Twitter, etc.
+Easy way to reach students from other schools is to reach out to the hackathon organizations at those schools.
+If they don't have a hackathon, look for contacts in their CS/Engineering/other tech-related departments.

+For Spring 2020, we came up with an [outreach doc](https://docs.google.com/document/d/1_ga16VJU6mGfgy5lk-fr60p_i-I7yzoGHD8tGWECeqo) that includes our main blurb, graphics, and sample copy-paste texts for Twitter, etc.
 Quite a few other hackathons include this in their outreach emails to us, so I think it's good for HackRU to have one too!
 It's really easy to use.